SoumyadeepMukherjee/SoumyadeepMukherjee/README.md

 - 🌱 Looking for Internships & Full-time roles
 - 💬 Currently hustling through Full Stack Web Development & Image processing using OpenCV
 - 👯 I’d love to collaborate on Web development projects
+- ⚡ Looking to explore various tech stacks and improve problem solving

-### :coffee: Its an awesome feeling to see you here.
-Please do connect with me, who knows what we might build together! :smirk:
+### :coffee: Let's connect, have a coffee & discuss tech and sports!
+Who knows what we might build together! :smirk:

 ## 🛠 Languages, Tools and Technologies: